 chapter 01

 The first time I met eyes with Jesus he was fighting with the devils of the Synagogue.
-The Priests at the party had tired him and he was not literally folding into himself but I seemed to shock him when I spoke to him.
+The Priests had tired him and he was not literally folding into himself but I seemed to shock him when I said hello.
+Pull him out of a dark hole.

-"That's what people do, Mom, they talk to people."
+“That’s what people do, Mom, they talk to people.
+That’s why we have language.”

 "I don't think one boy can be righter than a hundred forty generations of Priests and Lawyers."

-"He must have missed that point.
-All I know is most people love him."
+“He must have missed that point.
+All I know is most people love him for his openness and honesty.”

 Modesty was in order.
 Talking with other Jewish girls or other Jewish adults was considered appropriate for a girl like me.
-Jesus was often seen with Romans and Arabs playing as if he didn't understand who he was.
+Marriages were arranged and before a girl was married to a respectable Jewish man a girl was property of her respectable Jewish father.
+It was no secret that Jesus was often seen with Romans and other low class gentiles who did not worship the one true God.

-But he was the opposite.
-The first time he kissed me, every bit of him was the opposite of oblivious.
+It was some time later before I finally got to have him on my own away from the synagogue and watchful eyes.
+The first time he kissed me, every bit of him was present.
 Time and the world were there to allow us a place to share love.

-He rambled on like that before we had sex.
-He didn't want to hear his name.
+He didn’t want to hear his name when we had sex.
 He wanted love without words or symbols.
+He was trying to be a natural animal.

-If I told my mom that, she'd say he's a goat.
-Goats don't pay reverence to Jewish tradition.
+If I told my mother that he objected to symbols, she would say he was a goat.
+And goats didn’t pay reverence to Jewish tradition.
+The laws of Moses.

 I didn't tell her but she watched me before and after synagogue and saw me with Jesus.
 I wasn't crying or touching him in any forbidden way but anyone who saw his eyes or my eyes knew there was love.

-Not a good thing to show in a synagogue where everyone is conducting serious business.
+Not a good thing to show in a synagogue where everyone was conducting serious business.
+And love was forbidden.

 "What did Jesus have to tell you."